kubernetes/community/contributors/devel/kubemark-guide.md

 On GCE you just need to execute `test/kubemark/stop-kubemark.sh` script, which will delete HollowNode ReplicationController and all the resources for you.
-On other providers you’ll need to delete all this stuff by yourself.
+On other providers you'll need to delete all this stuff by yourself.

 ## Some current implementation details